ortizjeison/code_challenge_source/README.md

 1.3 A repository in Artifact Registry (`us-central1-docker.pkg.dev/code-challenge-autoscraping/code-challenge-source-repo`).

+1.4 Create a secret in Secrets Manager with the content of the service account (must generate a service account with BigQuery permissions), in this case the secret name is `service_account_big_query`

 ### 2. Building and Deploying the Image

 2.1 Set up the following environment variables in `full_deploy.ps1`: